On the Birational Nature of Lifting: Canonical Surface Singularities

 Thus, $\Aff_k^2/{\rm BD}_{n}$ is analytically isomorphic to the singularity of type $D_{n+2}$ in every characteristic $p\geq3$, and our assertions on $D_{n+2}$-singularities follow.

 Finally, the claims for $E_6$, $E_7$ and $E_8$ follow from the classification and the local fundamental groups of these singularities in \cite[\S5]{artin}. \end{proof}

+\begin{Remark} By a result of Mumford \cite{mumford topology}, a two-dimensional, normal, complex analytic germ is smooth if and only if its local fundamental group is trivial.
+This is wrong in positive characteristic, but a version using the local Nori fundamental group scheme was given in \cite[Section 4]{esnault viehweg}.
+In any case, for a linearly reductive quotient singularity in characteristic $p$, the local Nori fundamental group scheme is linearly reductive, which implies that its local \'etale fundamental group cannot have subquotients of order $p$.

-\begin{Remark} For the remaining combinations $(\Gamma, p)$ of simply laced Dynkin diagram $\Gamma$ and prime $p\leq5$ not in the table of Proposition \ref{canonical linearly reductive}, there exist canonical surface singularities of type $\Gamma$ in characteristic $p$, whose local fundamental groups have a $\ZZ/p\ZZ$-quotient, see the lists in \cite[\S4-5]{artin}.
-Such singularities cannot be linearly reductive quotient singularities.
-Incidentally, these singularities are precisely those canonical surface singularities that are not taut, that is, their analytic isomorphism type is not determined by the dual resolution graph of the minimal resolution, see \cite[\S3]{artin}. \end{Remark}
+Now, for the remaining combinations $(\Gamma, p)$ of simply laced Dynkin diagram $\Gamma$ and prime $p\leq5$ not in the table of Proposition \ref{canonical linearly reductive}, there exist canonical surface singularities of type $\Gamma$ in characteristic $p$, whose local fundamental groups have a $\ZZ/p\ZZ$-quotient, see the lists in \cite[\S4-5]{artin}.
+In particular, by what we have just noted, such singularities cannot be linearly reductive quotient singularities.
+Incidentally, the same list of $(\Gamma,p)$ not in the table of Proposition \ref{canonical linearly reductive} gives precisely those canonical surface singularities that are not taut, that is, their analytic isomorphism type is not determined by the dual resolution graph of the minimal resolution, see \cite[\S3]{artin}.
+It would be interesting to know whether there is a deeper reason for this coincidence.